Kelthic/modding_toolkit/README.md

 5. Click the button
 6. Success

-## Helldivers II Weights Assistant
+## Helldivers II Porting Assistant

 This tool designed to safely synchronize structural data between original mesh objects and new meshes with duplicated names for game export pipelines via HD2SDK.